lwakefield/_iota/README.md

 Give it the ol' college `npm install`, then you can run `npm run dev` to spin up a dev server and have a play.
 If you want to make a build, then `npm install`.

+There are some VERY basic examples that will be shown when your run the dev server.

+- dbmon is a demonstration of the repaint rate.
+Ie. make a change to the data in the Iota instance, see how long it takes to render that change.
+Then do this again and again as fast as possible, to give an idea of the max FPS achievable.
+- Simple components demonstration.
+- Simple todo app demonstration.

 # Why

 Why not.